David-VTUK/CKA-StudyGuide/RevisionTopics/02-Workloads & Scheduling.md

 Use a rolling update when the application supports having a mix of different pods (aka application versions).
 This method will also involve no downtime of the service, but will take longer to bring up the deployment to the requested version.
 Old and new versions of the pod spec will coexist until they're all rotated.

-A recreate will delete all the existing pods and then spin up new ones.
+A recreation will delete all the existing pods and then spin up new ones.
 This method will involve downtime.
 Consider this a “bing bang” approach

 Examples listed in the Kubernetes documentation are largely imperative, but I prefer to be declarative.
 As an example, create a new yaml file and make the required changes, in this example, the version of the nginx container is incremented.